trebuh001/Printers_3D/README.md

 # Done
 - connect application to Firebase Database,
-- Login/Register System based on E-mail (in the next step should be add new option of login to app),
+- login/register system based on e-mail (in the next step should be add new option of login to app),
-- Two languages: English (default) and Polish (for choosing polish language in the android operating system),
+- two languages: english (default) and polish (for choosing polish language in the android operating system),
-- Dark/Light mode of application.
+- dark/light mode of application.

 # Next Step
 - add additional login options,